lukitasrd/Token-Grabber-Professional/README.md

 2- Create a folder inside the tokengrabber folder. call it BUILD 3- Run tkngrabber.exe and fill in the data (webhook) 4- The grabber token will be created in the BUILD folder, you can now infect people.
-5- If in doubt, join our server. (https://discord.gg/pene)